Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment: Conclusion

 The problem we have considered here is one that has many common applications: from NSF funding allocations and conference paper selection to voting for a committee in an organization's board and decision making within groups.
 All these problems are, fundamentally, a set of peers selecting the ``best'' subset of themselves according to their own quality criteria.
 We detail a new strategyproof mechanism, which incorporates ideas from the Partition mechanism \cite{AFPT11a} and literature on dividing a continuous resource \cite{CMT08a,TiPl08a}, combined with a new allocation mechanism, which addresses a long-standing problem of turning a fraction allocation into an integer one, while adding some desirable properties over existing solutions.
 Moreover, we are able to show, via a set of simulations, that our proposed mechanism performs better than other existing mechanisms.

-The next stage in this line of research, we believe, will not have to do with finding more strategyproof mechanisms, but rather with finding ways to eliminate problematic agents' preferences.
-This might be achieved either by letting go of (some) strategyproofness in return for a degree of agent incentive, or by identifying ``problematic'' agents or very good ones, whose opinions may be weighed differently.
+The next stage in this line of research, we believe, will not have to do with finding additional strategyproof mechanisms, but rather with finding ways to eliminate problematic agents' preferences.
+This might be achieved either by relaxing the notion of strategyproofness in return for a degree of agent incentive, or by identifying ``problematic'' agents or very good ones, whose opinions may be weighed differently.